top of page

 I made my way down out of the tree stand and hurriedly walked/ran as best I could while pulling the puckering string as tight as I could for as far as I could, didn’t want to go so close to the tree stand and scare the deer away.

 I’m about to bust as I struggle to get out of my camouflage overalls and long underwear and I just get into a squat when the first burst of hot liquid gas breaks the early morning silence.
-The smell travelled almost as fast as the sound as I heard the distinct deep buzzing sound of a large insect in the near distance.
+The smell traveled almost as fast as the sound as I heard the distinct deep buzzing sound of a large insect in the near distance.

 At the last second it dives straight down between my legs and happily digs into the pile.
 As I add to the pile more beetles come buzzing in from every direction, it was like real life surround sound, straight into my now dwindling pile.